REINFORCEMENT BRACKETS FOR RUSTED SHOCK MOUNTS

 Requires only basic tools.

 Using basic tools and knowledge, you can DO-IT-YOURSELF, at home in your garage or driveway, in just about 2 hours per shock.
 Or, bring our kit and instructions manual to your trusted mechanic shop and let them do the rest!

 Frequently asked questions

-A surprising number of our customers have reported us having been told, prior to finding our product, that their vehicle was not repairable.
-Well, guess what, they are now back on the road with confidence, they are glad to let us know, and that happens again and again.
+A surprising number of our customers have been told, prior to finding our product, that their vehicle was beyond repair.
+Well, their vehicle is now back on the road and they are glad to let us know.
+That happens again and again.
 Extending the useful life of those vehicles is one of our company’s goals, and is truly rewarding.
-We hope yours is the next one we can save!
+Hoping yours is the next one we can save!

 Do you sell replacement wheel arch panels?